relativemodder/aegnux/README.md

 A convenient way to install Adobe After Effects on Linux using Wine.
 Heavily inspired by [AeNux](https://github.com/cutefishaep/AeNux) by cutefish.

+[Download Flatpak](https://github.com/relativemodder/com.relative.Aegnux/releases/latest) if you want to install it on any distro.

 ## License disclaimer